Vyral/base-template/_posts/2018-05-02-help-us-feed-hungry-children-in-loudoun-county.md

 Dear Clients & Friends,

-Did you know that&nbsp;<u>over 14,000 students in Loudoun County don&rsquo;t have enough to eat?</u>&nbsp;They receive food assistance at school during the week, but not on weekends or during school breaks.
+Did you know that <u>over 14,000 students in Loudoun County don&rsquo;t have enough to eat?</u> They receive food assistance at school during the week, but not on weekends or during school breaks.

-On May 10th, we will be partnering with a local charity called,&nbsp;<u>Backpack Buddies</u>, to provide meal packs for weekends and holidays for these children who need our help.
+On May 10th, we will be partnering with a local charity called, <u>Backpack Buddies</u>, to provide meal packs for weekends and holidays for these children who need our help.

-This is part of an annual event at Keller Williams called,&nbsp;**RED Day****,** where 170,000 Keller Williams associates volunteer in their local communities to give back.
+This is part of an annual event at Keller Williams called, **RED Day****,** where 170,000 Keller Williams associates volunteer in their local communities to give back.
 Making a difference in the lives of others and bettering the communities that we serve is at the very heart of the Keller Williams culture, and YOU CAN HELP!

 #### **Here’s how you can help**